-Lacombe County Council endorsed the 2018 State of the Environment Report at their last meeting.
-Rewritten for 2018, the State of the Environment Report (SOE) offers a glimpse into the current conditions of the environment.
-Using a combination of scientific data and socio-economic factors, the report also provides insight into the various pressures impacting Lacombe County.
+Lacombe County’s 2017 State of the Environment Report was released last week, offering people a glimpse into the current conditions of the environment.
+Using a combination of scientific data and socio-economic factors, the document also offers insight into the various pressures impacting Lacombe County.

-Lacombe County recognizes the importance of the environment and is aware of the role it plays in being a responsible steward of the land.
-Some highlights of the County’s work includes:
+Lacombe County recognizes the importance of the environment, and is aware of the role it plays in being a responsible steward of the land.
+Some highlights of the County’s work include: